moq-wg/moq-transport/draft-lcurley-warp.md

 A *track* is a sequence of objects ({{model-object}}) organized into groups ({{model-group}}).
 A subscriber can request individual tracks at group boundaries, including any new objects while the track is active.
-The application is responsible for determining how tracks are named, encoded, or otherwise used.

 ### Full Track Name {#track-fn}